-While we don’t know exactly what the future holds, we are hoping to begin our first church planting residency sometime this year.
-We would love to see God raise up a few more Missional Community leaders and it would be great to add two or three new communities in the coming year.
-We are excited to be finishing up the book of Mark and look forward to spending some time in 2019 preaching through part of the Old Testament.
+We would love to see God continue to raise up more Missional Community leaders and replicate Missional Communities into new neighborhoods in El Cajon and San Diego.
+In 2021, we are excited to continue preaching through Genesis and we look forward to transitioning back into regular ministries and our gathering location in El Cajon.
 We continue to pray that God will do a work in El Cajon and the surrounding area and that we would see many people come to know Jesus and join his eternal family.
 Someday we would love to be a part of planting other Gospel-Centered churches both in the San Diego area and around the world.

 KALEO CHURCH EXISTS TO BE A CHRIST-TREASURING FAMILY, FORMED BY THE GOSPEL, AND SENT ON MISSION TO THE WORLD THROUGH THE POWER OF THE HOLY SPIRIT FOR THE GLORY OF GOD.

 “For the love of Christ controls us, because we have concluded this; that one has died for all, therefore all have died: and he died for all, that those who live might no longer live for themselves but for him who for their sakes died and was raised” (2 Corinthians 5:14-15).